lakshanavenkateshan/AWS_WORDPRESS/steps/02-security-groups.md

   ▪️SSH (22) → Your IP only

- ▪️Outbound: Allow all traffic
+  ▫️Outbound: Allow all traffic

 ▪️RDS-SG (for MySQL database):

- ▪️Inbound rules:
+  ▫️Inbound rules:

   ▪️MySQL/Aurora (3306) → Source: EC2-SG

- ▪️Outbound: Allow all traffic
+  ▫️Outbound: Allow all traffic